jacktreado/dpm/README.md

-# The Deformable Particle Model
+# Deformable Particle Model in C++
 By Jack Treado, Yale University

-Welcome to the Deformable Particle Model (DPM)!

-This repository broadly allows for the simulation of deformable particles.
+This repository broadly allows for the simulation of deformable particles using an OOP, C++ simulation framework.
 Currently we only support 2D particles, but 3D is on the way!